 Roy Haynes is another interesting case.
 Haynes sounds just terrific on the 1949 “Bells” Savoy session with Pres.
 His Caribbean-influenced beat is clearly recorded, and he drops amusing bombs in the holes of Young’s playing.
 He’s clearly “Roy Haynes,” even then.

 A contemporary session with Bud Powell’s Modernists is more famous, and of course Haynes sets up the ultra-advanced heads marvelously.
 But when the horns are blowing, does the Young or Powell session feature more swinging Roy Haynes?
 Frankly the Powell session has always seemed a bit unsettled to me—it’s not Haynes’s fault, it’s the whole band.
 It’s probably just the pressure of having to record such hard new music in a limited time.

 In the Fifties musicians went to work on to nestling bebop angularity into greater swing.
-1954 seems important, the year of some of the most swinging Bird studio recordings with Al Haig, Percy Heath, and Max Roach, and the beginning of Hard Bop with Miles Davis’s Walkin’ with Horace Silver, Percy Heath and Kenny Clarke.
+1954 seems important.
+This was the year of some of the most swinging Bird studio recordings with Al Haig, Percy Heath, and Max Roach, It’s also the year of Miles Davis’s Walkin’ with Horace Silver, Percy Heath and Kenny Clarke.

-Davis realized that was the answer and never looked back, always building the most swinging bands and, until the end of his life, always searching for the current dance.
+Davis realized that this kind of projection was the answer and never looked back, always building the most swinging bands and, until the end of his life, always searching for the current dance.